SimpleBitware/Common/README.md

-# Wrappers
+# Commonly used abstractions

-Commonly used utility classes
+This library contains abstrations for commonly used static classes which help with writing more testable code.